Live chat by BoldChat

 The basics: keep on the left!

 Thanks to Malta’s historical attachment with Great Britain, the Maltese drive on the left.
-When visiting cultural attractions such as Ancient temples, Palazzos and churches as well as the low hills, fields, beaches and cliffs are better accessed with a car, since many sites are not accessible by public transport.
+When visiting cultural attractions such as Ancient temples, Palazzos, beaches and cliffs they are better accessed with a car, since many sites are not accessible by public transport.

 Driving in Malta